MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/rest-api/rest-getmodelandlibraryinfo.md

 description: Use REST API to get information about a model and the library where it has been applied.
 ---

-# GetModelAndLibraryInfo
+# Get model and library information

-Gets information about a model and the library where it has been applied (see [example](rest-getmodelandlibraryinfo-method.md#examples)).
+Gets information about a model and the library where it has been applied (see [example](rest-getmodelandlibraryinfo.md#examples)).

 ## HTTP request